-Reviewers may recommend an advanced doctoral student, postdoc, or new assistant professor (within five years of receiving their PhD) who has not reviewed previously for JCR to participate in our trainee reviewer program.
+Reviewers may recommend an advanced doctoral student, postdoc, or newer assistant professor (within five years of receiving their PhD) to participate in our trainee reviewer program.

-After accepting an invitation to review a new manuscript (a new trainee cannot be invited to review a revision), the reviewer must email the editorial office and provide the following information:
+After accepting an invitation to review a new manuscript (a new trainee cannot be invited to review a revision), the reviewer should email the editorial office and provide the following information:

 - The manuscript number